 About the Center for Neighborhood Knowledge

 The Center for Neighborhood Knowledge (formerly the Center for the Study of Inequality) conducts basic and applied research on the socioeconomic formation and internal dynamics of neighborhoods, and how these collective spatial units are positioned and embedded within regions.
 We work with a broad set of data and employ a range of analytical skills to examine neighborhood phenomena across time and space.
-Many of our reports and findings are available on in the publications section of our website and it is our hope that they might act as tools for community members, leaders, and organizations to inform and empower.
+Many of our reports and findings are available on the publications section of our website and it is our hope that they might act as tools for community members, leaders, and organizations to inform and empower.

 CNK is dedicated to translating its findings to inform actionable neighborhood-related policies and programs that contribute to positive social change.
 We specialize in empirical spatial analysis and emphasize the study of diversity, differences, and disparities among neighborhoods, and explicitly covers immigrant enclaves, low-income neighborhoods, and minority communities.
 We examine neighborhoods through multi-disciplinary lenses and in collaboration with community partners.